TheColorman/nixcfg/readme.md

 - `system/` - System settings.
 Boot, desktop environment, networking.
 - `utils/` - Applications that have a more indirect impact on my workflow, but still in the foreground.
 Shells, mounts, terminals.

+## Branches

+I only have 2 branches `main` and `stable`. `main` runs `nixos-unstable`, whereas `stable` runs whatever the stable version of nixpkgs is at the moment.
+As of writing, this is `25.05`.
+The only host I build from `stable` is Caster as the applications running there are at a higher risk of breaking during major updates.
+Running stable allows me to plan my updates better.